cpm-128/budget-tracker/README.md

 A budget tracker application that allows for offline acces and functionality.
 Users are able to add expenses and deposits to their budget with or without a connection.
 When users enter transactions offline, that total is updated once a connection is re-established.

 ### User Story
-AS AN avid traveler
+AS AN avid traveler<br>
-I WANT to be able to track my withdrawals and deposits with or without a data/internet connection SO THAT my account balance is accurate when I am traveling
+I WANT to be able to track my withdrawals and deposits with or without a data/internet connection<br>
+SO THAT my account balance is accurate when I am traveling<br>

 ## Table of Contents
 - <a href="#acceptance-criteria">Acceptance Criteria</a>